tamaraevst/damtp-nr-gw-notes/GRChombo-compilation-notes/README.md

 1. Lessons for adaptive mesh refinement in numerical relativity: https://arxiv.org/abs/2112.10567
 2. GRChombo : Numerical Relativity with Adaptive Mesh Refinement: https://arxiv.org/abs/1503.03436
-3. Katy's thesis with lots of insights into numerical relativity and GRChombo: https://arxiv.org/abs/1704.06811
+3. Scalar Fields in Numerical General Relativity: https://arxiv.org/abs/1704.06811 (Katy's thesis with lots of insights into numerical relativity and GRChombo)
+4. Numerical modelling of gravitational wave sources in general relativity: https://www.repository.cam.ac.uk/items/ee017be7-778b-49f8-9c67-6bfc1456029b (Miren's thesis with lots of insights into Chombo/GRChombo's workings)

 Please also consider joining the Slack channel, where you can ask questions about the code and hear about the latest updates in the community.